 Every ingredient in this product’s cleaning solution is plant-derived except for sodium benzoate which is a preservative often found in beverages or processed foods to prevent the growth of bacteria, mold, or other microbes.
 For that reason, they’re also safe for food-contact surfaces such as kitchen countertops or even inside ovens.

 Best for Kitchen: Seventh Generation Disinfecting Multi-Surface Wipes

 Instead of quats or citric acids, Seventh Generation’s Disinfecting Multi-Surface Wipes use thymol, a component of thyme oil, to kill germs.
-In addition to being able to kill SARS-CoV-2, influenza, and rhinovirus, the formula can also kill staph and salmonella.
+In addition to being able to kill some of the worst cold and flu viruses (including influenza and rhinovirus), the formula can also kill staph and salmonella.

 These wipes are a great choice for the kitchen because they can both clean and disinfect.
 Plus, the solution doesn’t need to be rinsed off, even when it is used on food-contact surfaces.
 Scented with lemongrass, these wipes have a strong fragrance that doesn’t appeal to everyone, so they’re not the best choice for sensitive noses.

 Best for Cars: Tub O' Towels Heavy Duty Cleaning Wipes

 Tub O’ Towels Heavy-Duty Cleaning Wipes are equipped to clean your car inside and out.
 No matter what fabric covers your seats, these wipes are safe to use on them.
 Because the wipes are made of a durable fiber weave and treated with an industrial-strength formula, they’re equipped to handle tough messes such as oil, grease, or bird poop.
 Professional mechanics swear by these because they don’t rip, no matter how much elbow grease you’re using.